Dianes-Git/AWS-Cloudfront-S3-Hosting/README.md

-# 🌍 Deploying a Static Website on AWS Using Terraform
+# 🌍 Deploying a Static Website on AWS with S3, CloudFront, and Terraform

-## 📌 Overview
+## 📌 Project Overview
 This project automates the deployment of a **static website** on AWS using **Terraform**.
 It provisions:
 ✅ **Amazon S3** for website hosting
 ✅ **CloudFront** as a CDN for global distribution  for content delivery and HTTPS